Fernando Garcia (speedway rider)

 Fernando Garcia (born 2 August 1994) is an Argentine motorcycle speedway rider.
 He rides as Coty Garcia in speedway leagues and is a former national champion of Argentina.

 Biography

 Born in Colonia Barón, Argentina, Garcia first rode a motor bike aged just six year old in his home town of Salazar.
 He rode in the final two rounds of the 2012 Speedway Under-21 World Championship.

-He first came to British speedway when he signed for Berwick Bandits for the 2015 Premier League speedway season.
-The following season he signed for Scottish rivals Glasgow Tigers and improved his average by over two points and was a member of the Knockout Cup winning team.
+Garcia first came to British speedway when he signed for Berwick Bandits for the 2015 Premier League speedway season.
+The following season, he signed for Scottish rivals Glasgow Tigers and improved his average by over two points and was a member of the Knockout Cup winning team.
 Redcar Bears signed him for the SGB Championship 2017.

-During the 2018 season he rode for both Ipswich Witches and Edinburgh Monarchs before returning to Berwick for the 2019 season.
+During the 2018 season, Garcia rode for both Ipswich Witches and Edinburgh Monarchs before returning to Berwick for the 2019 season.

-In 2020, he won the Argentine Championship.
+In 2020, Garcia won the Argentine Championship.
 He also win the 2022 Winter national championships.